sentclose/sentc-docs/docs/guide/light/group.md

 # Group

 A groups helps to gain access to resources for some users.
-As long as a user is in a group he/she can access all protected content.
+As long as a user is in a group, he/she can access all protected content.

 Sentc provides simple checks for your backend to see if a user is in a group.
-Just link resources with the group.
+Link resources with the group.

 ## Create a group